Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Alarak's Destruction Wave cast animation would not play while moving.
 - Fixed an issue where Alarak's Deadly Charge cast animation would not play while moving.
 - Improved Alarak's Deadly Charge visual impact animation.
-- Fixed an issue where Alarak would not gain Lightning Surge after an Ascendant sacrifices a Supplicant.
 - Fixed an issue where Alarak's status bar would float much higher than other heroes.
 - Fixed an issue where warping in Supplicant were missing the void warp-in beam.
+- Fixed an issue where Destroyers would not play their attack animation during their warp-in animation (It still looks buggy with the beam attachments).

 yeah.